Who is the only person to have won a Booker Prize and two Oscar Awards?

 Q: What is the Booker Prize?

-A: The Booker Prize is a prestigious literary award that recognizes outstanding works of fiction written in the English language.
+A: The Booker Prize is a prestigious literary award that recognizes exceptional works of fiction written in the English language.

 Q: What are the Academy Awards?

-A: The Academy Awards, also known as the Oscars, celebrate excellence in the film industry, honoring exceptional performances, directing, and production.
+A: The Academy Awards, also known as the Oscars, celebrate excellence in the film industry, honoring outstanding performances, directing, and production.

+Q: Which works Ruth Prawer Jhabvala won the Booker Prize and Oscars?

 A: Jhabvala won the Booker Prize for her novel “Heat and Dust” and received two Oscars for Best Adapted Screenplay for the films “A Room with a View” and “Howards End.”